ad-ops/aoc-2023-rust/README.md

 Was a pretty nice and standard task.
 This time building structs to handle the input.

 ## Day 5
 Started building HashMaps, but that quickly became to hard so with my own structs it was more manageble.
 Still it took to long for part 2 so I added `Rayon` to use all cores.
-It still took almost 2 min on my MacBook M1.
+It still took almost 2 min on my MacBook M1 and 40s on my UM790 Pro.

 Tried to save all processed ranges and ignore seeds that was in that range.
 It was a bit faster, but not significant...

+## Day 6
+This feels like it was the simplest task this AoC.
+I was worried that it would be to big to brute-force, but it took only 27ms on my UM790 Pro.
+The only thing I needed to change was to use `u64`.